NATIONAL STICKER DAY

-National Sticker Day is January 13 in honor of R. Stanton Avery, who was born on that day in 1907.
-Avery was the original creator of the adhesive label with a removable backing.
+The observance is in honor of R. Stanton Avery, who was born on that day in 1907.
+Avery was the original creator of the adhesive label with removable backing.

-National Sticker Day was submitted by StickerGiant, a promotional sticker and product label company based in Longmont, Colorado.
-The Registrar at National Day Calendar® declared it will be observed annually on January 13.
+StickerGiant, a promotional sticker and product label company based in Longmont, Colorado, created National Sticker Day in 2015 to celebrate all the fun stickers bring to all ages.
+The Registrar at National Day Calendar® declared it will be observed on January 13th, annually.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!